Non-Human Identity (NHI)

 Authentication factor diversityThree-factor + MFA + SSOSingle-factor (the secret); no MFA equivalent

-The implication is that legacy IAM/PAM cannot be retrofitted for NHIs at scale — purpose-built tooling is required.
+Legacy IAM/PAM cannot be retrofitted for NHIs at scale; purpose-built tooling is required (per Oasis Security).

 Real-world incident anchors